Berupor/Flow-Wave/README.md

+# Flow Wave(Developing)

-# Product Reviews Processing and Analysis Service (Developing)
+Flow Wave is a Product Reviews Processing and Analysis Service currently in development.
+We're working on making it scalable, efficient, and user-friendly.

-Product Reviews Processing and Analysis Service is a scalable and efficient service that collects product reviews from various platforms, performs sentiment analysis, categorization, and provides aggregated data for analytics and reporting.
+Service collects product reviews from various platforms, performs sentiment analysis, categorization, and provides aggregated data for analytics and reporting.

 ## Architecture